brandon-bailey/rtl8822bu/README.md

 * [ASUS AC-53 NANO](https://www.asus.com/Networking/USB-AC53-Nano/)

-<u>At least v4.0 is needed to compile this module</u>
+> NOTE: At least v4.7 is needed to compile this module
-sorry people with older kernels, the code is removed.
+> sorry people with older kernels, the code is removed.
+> Upon request I can work towards making it backwards compatible.

 Currently tested on X86_64 and ARM platform(s) **only**,
 cross compile possible.